ICEMortgageTechnology/developerconnect-dotnet-bindings/README.md

 1. Demonstrate how to generate a common library for a specific language for API Bindings
-2. How to call Encompass Developer Connect APIs using these bindings
+2. How to call Encompass Developer Connect APIs using these bindings This is an update to the bindings to make templates work

 ## .NET Bindings
 This repository contains the .NET bindings, also referred to as .NET Client Libraries.
+This also contains updates to make templates work

 ## Getting Started